 One of the decisions you will need to make before breast augmentation will be what type of breast implant you are interested in.
 Breast implants come in many shapes, sizes, and varieties, each offering specific benefits and suited to meet certain goals.

-Breast implants can be made from saline, silicone, and can be sientra breast implants.
-All of these breast implants have silicone exteriors, but their filling is different in thickness, texture, and outward appearance once used as a breast implant.
+Breast implants can be made from saline or silicone gel filler materials.
+All of these breast implants have silicone exteriors, but their filling is different in thickness, texture, and outward appearance.

 In addition to determine which type of breast implant you would like, you need to also consider the following:

 - Round or anatomically shaped